bongani-m/devstrap/README.md

 The changes you make to the Sass files `*.scss` or source documentation files `*.hbs` will be automatically recompiled.
 Just refresh your browser window.

 - - -

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.